wswoodruff/ng2-toastr/README.md

 ##### enableHTML: (boolean)
 Allow input of message to be HTML.
 Default to false.

 Use dependency inject for custom configurations.
-You can either inject into `app.module.ts` or any component class:
+You can either inject into `app.module.ts` or any component class (v1.4.x and before).
+For v1.5.x and above, see [Breaking Changes](#breaking-changes):

     import {NgModule} from '@angular/core';
     import {BrowserModule} from '@angular/platform-browser';